-The PAV1200W has all the design advantages of our top pick—the thin, pivoting nose allow for easy access to narrow, hard-to-reach spaces, and the crevice tool on the end of the nozzle extends this vacuum’s reach further.
+The PAV1200W has all the design advantages of our top pick—the thin, pivoting nose allows for easy access to narrow, hard-to-reach spaces, and the crevice tool on the end of the nozzle extends this vacuum’s reach further.
 With the addition of the flexible hose and long power cord, there’s no spot in your car than can escape the reach of this vacuum.

 “This is really nice, I use it for my camper van and it works as expected.
 I can reach the back of my 21ft van with it plugged in at the lighter socket on the dashboard.
 I was worried it won’t, but it luckily does.”

 Pet owners report that the upholstery brush attachment works well on pet hair, even when the hair has woven itself into the fabric of the car interior.
 The vacuum also did a good job of picking up debris large and small, including crumbs, dust and small rocks.

 “The vacuum is able to get everything I need it to and the hose attachment is remarkably helpful.
 Emptying the waste container is super easy and it takes no time at all to keep up with the little crumbs from road food and hair from my pets.”

 Convenience is one of the PAV1200W’s greatest strengths.
 The vacuum can be folded up and stored easily in the accompanying bag, and features an electrical cord wrap to keep the ensemble neat.